yingpingzhang/beyond-feelings/english_version/16_Selecting_an_Issue.md

 3. Probe the aspects you are concerned with in one or more clear, carefully focused, questions.
 Doing this helps keep the subsequent inquiry focused and prevents you from drifting from the issue.
 Write the questions out; then, if your thoughts move in a certain direction, you can quickly glance at the questions and decide whether that direction is likely to be productive.

 By limiting the scope of your treatment, you not only ensure a clearer focus and increase the odds of staying within your competency, you also make the task of analysis more manageable.
 The fewer matters that are competing for your attention, the less the danger of becoming distracted or confused.
 Even on those rare occasions when you are able to address more than a single subissue, careful identification of all of them will make your inquiry more orderly and purposeful.
-Finally, limiting your treatment will lessen the chance of your oversimplifying complex matters
+Finally, limiting your treatment will lessen the chance of your oversimplifying complex matters.